 Like an FHA Streamline refinance, VA IRRRLs have a number of specific criteria you must meet to qualify.
-You must already have a VA loan, you must have made at least six consecutive on-time payments and you can only refinance your rate or term.
-There also must have been at least 270 days from when you closed on your VA loan to the date you refinance.
+You must already have a VA loan, you must have made at least six consecutive on-time payments and you can only refinance your rate or term, meaning no cash out.
+There also must have been at least 212 days from the date of your first payment on your existing VA loan to the date you refinance.

 One important thing to remember about refinancing without a credit check: You can only refinance your rate or term.
 You’ll need to have a minimum credit score of at least 620 if you want to take a cash-out refinance.
 This might be a “moderate credit” option for refinancing, but you can use the money to pay down additional debt which could further improve your credit score.

 Mortgage loans have some of the lowest interest rates of any type of debt.
-The average fixed-rate mortgage loan has an APR of around 5%, and the average credit card has an APR of over 17%.
+The average fixed-rate mortgage loan has an APR under 3% as of this writing, and the average credit card has an APR of over 16%.